Here’s A Cheap And Fast Way To Kill Weeds

-I’m sure at this point in the season, you’re already in midst of a time-honored summer tradition: fighting to keep your lawn free of pesky weeds.
-We all have our own ways of eradicating them, from herbicides to manual weeding tools, but there’s no such thing as too many options in my opinion! :-)
+I’m sure at this point in the season, you’re already deep in time-honored spring/summer tradition: fighting to keep your lawn free of pesky weeds.
+We all have our own ways of eradicating them, from herbicides to manual weeding tools, but there’s no such thing as too many options, in my opinion! :-)

 When it comes to our lawns, many of us see weeds as a nuisance at best, and at worst, a mortal enemy that must be vanquished at all costs.
 But in reality, it’s precisely because of our penchant for short, tidy grass that garden weeds become an issue in the first place!

-The term “weed” doesn’t apply to any one plant, but rather a variety of plants that are widely considered invasive, problematic, or otherwise undesirable.
-Here are just some of the plants that may pop up in your yard as weeds:
+The term “weed” doesn’t apply to any one plant, but rather unwanted plants that are considered invasive, problematic, or otherwise undesirable.
+Here are just some of the perennial weeds that may pop up in your yard:

 - Wild violet

 What’s The Best Way To Get Rid Of Weeds?